top of page

 WhatsApp Image 2019-04-10 at 7.01.05 AM

-My previous experience includes working with women and families experiencing domestic violence and dysfunction.
-I graduated from Avila University with a Master of Science degree in Counseling Psychology and obtained my undergraduate degree in Psychology with a minor in Anthropology from Washburn University.
+My previous experience includes working with women and families facing domestic violence and dysfunction.
+I hold a Master of Science in Counseling Psychology from Avila University and a Bachelor’s in Psychology with a minor in Anthropology from Washburn University.

 bottom of page